ramirezlab/CHEMO/1_PART_ONE/readme.md

 # P1 - PART ONE: Basics

-## Introduction to Data Science with Python
+## Introduction to Python and Jupyter for its application to Collaborative Chemoinformatics Open Platform (CHEMO)

 - Python as a programming language
 - Jupyter as an open resource developer